austinwklein/docs.seawolf-marketplace/seawolf-marketplace-docs/docs/ci-cd/00-index.md

 A: See [Troubleshooting](08-troubleshooting.md).
 Check GitHub Actions logs for error message.

 **Q: Can I deploy directly to production?**
 A: Yes, but we recommend testing in test/dev first to catch issues early.
+Test is for rapid iteration or testing ideas, dev is for pre-production validation and should be treated as if it is production.

 **Q: How long does deployment take?**
 A: Typically 2-5 minutes.
 Depends on build times and network speed.